 Explore helpful tips and resources for staying active at home with kids.
-Here are some fun and easy ways to get moving and workout as a family while stuck at home with your child during this pandemic.
+Here are some fun and easy ways to get moving and work out as a family at home with your child.

 Let’s get ready to MOVE!

 This is a guest post by Kelly Goede.

 Remember February?
 A little over a month ago we were all floating blissfully in our COVID-19-free bubble, unaware of the sucker punch that was awaiting us in March.